TatuMon/next-butler/README.md

 ## Custom templates
 You can define your own custom templates by creating them inside `nextbutler/templates/[pages|stylesheets|components]/`.
-The file extension can also be setted by the template, by following this naming:
+The file extension can also be set by the template, by following this naming:
 `<name>[.<extension>].hbs`

 #### Example of a page template